-In July, 2017, we amended our accounts receivable securitization program ("Securitization") with a group of conduit lenders and liquidity banks to increase the borrowing capacity to \$440 million from \$400 million previously.
-Pursuant to the terms of our Securitization program, on which the scheduled maturity date of December, 2018 remained unchanged, substantially all of the patient-related accounts receivable of our acute care hospitals ("Receivables") serve as collateral for the outstanding borrowings.
+In late April, 2018, we entered into the sixth amendment to our accounts receivable securitization program ("Securitization"), dated as of October 27, 2010 with a group of conduit lenders, liquidity banks, and PNC Bank, National Association, as administrative agent, which provides for borrowings outstanding from time to time by certain of our subsidiaries in exchange for undivided security interests in their respective accounts receivable.
+The sixth amendment, among other things, extended the term of the Securitization program through April 26, 2021 and increased the borrowing capacity to \$450 million (from \$440 million previously).
+Although the program fee and certain other fees were adjusted in connection with the sixth amendment, substantially all other provisions of the Securitization program remained unchanged.
+Pursuant to the terms of our Securitization program, substantially all of the patient-related accounts receivable of our acute care hospitals ("Receivables") serve as collateral for the outstanding borrowings.
 We have accounted for this Securitization as borrowings.
 We maintain effective control over the Receivables since, pursuant to the terms of the Securitization, the Receivables are sold from certain of our subsidiaries to special purpose entities that are wholly-owned by us.
 The Receivables, however, are owned by the special purpose entities, can be used only to satisfy the debts of the wholly-owned special purpose entities, and thus are not available to us except through our ownership interest in the special purpose entities.
 The wholly-owned special purpose entities use the Receivables to collateralize the loans obtained from the group of third-party conduit lenders and liquidity banks.
-The group of third-party conduit lenders and liquidity banks do not have recourse to us beyond the assets of the wholly-owned special purpose entities that securitize the loans.
-At September 30, 2017, we had \$435 million of outstanding borrowings pursuant to the terms of the Securitization and \$5 million of available borrowing capacity.
+The group of third-party conduit lenders and liquidity banks do not have recourse to us beyond the assets of the wholly-owned special purpose entities use the Receivables to collateralize the loans obtained from the group of third-party conduit lenders and liquidity banks do not have recourse to us beyond the

-As of September 30, 2017, we had combined aggregate principal of \$1.4 billion from the following senior secured notes:
+As of March 31, 2018, we had combined aggregate principal of \$1.4 billion from the following senior secured notes:

-- \$300 million aggregate principal amount of 3.75% senior secured notes due in August, 2019 ("2019 Notes") which were issued on August 7, 2014. - \$700 million aggregate principal amount of 4.75% senior secured notes due in August, 2022 ("2022 Notes") which were issued as follows: - o \$300 million aggregate principal amount issued on August 7, 2014 at par. - o \$400 million aggregate principal amount issued on June 3, 2016 at 101.5% to yield 4.35%. - \$400 million aggregate principal amount of 5.00% senior secured notes due in June, 2026 ("2026 Notes") which were issued on June 3, 2016.
+\$300 million aggregate principal amount of 3.75% senior secured notes due in August, 2019 ("2019 Notes") which were issued on August 7, 2014.

+- \$700 million aggregate principal amount of 4.75% senior secured notes due in August, 2022 ("2022 Notes") which were issued as follows: - 0 \$300 million aggregate principal amount issued on August 7, 2014 at par. - \$400 million aggregate principal amount issued on June 3, 2016 at 101.5% to yield 4.35%. - \$400 million aggregate principal amount of 5.00% senior secured notes due in June, 2026 ("2026 Notes") which were issued on June 3, 2016.